Samparka29/College-Connect/README.md

-# College-Study
+# College-Connect
-This is the site where user(students) can ask their doubts, can get notes, and updates about job opportunities out there.
+This is the site where Students 👨‍💻👨‍💻 can ask their doubts, can get updates about placements, internship and many more opportunities out there.
 This is developed using Django, HTML, CSS, JavaScript, jQuery.